harchyboy/unionspacescore/README.md

 - **Node.js**: v20.11.1 (specified in `.nvmrc`)
 - **Package Manager**: pnpm (recommended)

+> **Note for Windows ARM64 users**: If you encounter esbuild platform errors, you may need to manually install `@esbuild/win32-arm64` or use `esbuild-wasm`.
+This is a known issue with optional dependencies on Windows ARM64.
+CI runs on Linux and is unaffected.

 ### Installing Node.js

 If you use `nvm` (Node Version Manager):